 Steve currently hosts the lively Poetry Jam monthly spoken word event at Waddington Street Centre in Durham City and runs regular writing courses there.
 He has also facilitated weekly workshops for Cambian Appletree in Meadowfield and St Cuthbert's Hospice in Durham.

 Steve runs Talking Pen - organising live literature events and publishing limited edition monographs and pamphlets.

-His latest book is "So Much for the Sunshine" (Talking Pen 2013).
-A double-header pamphlet (with Catherine Ayres) called "Dark Matter 5" was published in September 2015 by The Black Light Engine Room Press.
+A handmade book "So Much for the Sunshine" (Talking Pen 2013). was followed by a double-header pamphlet (with Catherine Ayres) called "Dark Matter 5" in September 2015 from The Black Light Engine Room Press.